-When you go years, or even months, without charging anything on your account, don't be surprised if the credit card issuer cancels the account.
-Your credit card issuer has the legal right to close your credit card account as it deems necessary.
-After all, if you needed it, you'd be using it, right?
+When you go years, or even months, without charging anything on a credit card, don't be surprised if the issuer cancels your account.
+A credit card issuer has the legal right to close your account as it deems necessary, and inactivity is one of the most common reasons for closure.

 Why Creditors Close Inactive Accounts

-First, your overall credit utilization could increase, depending on the balance on your credit cards .
-Your credit utilization is the amount of your available credit that you're using and counts for 30% of your credit score.
-When a credit card gets closed, that credit limit is no longer considered in your credit utilization.
+Your credit utilization is the amount of available credit you're using, and it counts for 30% of your credit score.
+When a credit card is closed, that credit limit is no longer considered in your credit utilization.
 So, if you have balances on all your other credit cards, your utilization increases.

-For example, if you had a total of $3,000 in credit card debt and a $5,000 total credit limits, limit, your credit utilization would be 60%.
-If a credit card with a $1000 limit gets closed, your credit utilization would go up to 75%.
-A credit utilization that's lower than 10% is ideal, anything above 30% is too much.
+For example, if you had a total of $3,000 in credit card debt and a $5,000 total credit limit, your credit utilization would be 60%.
+If a credit card with a $1,000 limit was closed, your credit utilization would rise to 75%.
+A credit utilization that's lower than 10% is ideal.
+Anything above 30% is too much.

-Though it's been widely reported that a closed credit card hurts your credit by shortening your credit age, it's not entirely true, not yet at least.
+Though it has been widely reported that a closed credit card hurts your credit by shortening your credit age, it's not entirely true—not yet, at least.
 As long as the account appears on your credit report, it's still factored into your credit score.
-It's not until the account drops off your credit report (in about 10 years) that your credit age could be affected - particularly if it's your oldest credit card.
+It's not until the account drops off your credit report (in about ten years) that your credit age could be affected, particularly if it's your oldest credit card.

 What Can You Do About It

-You may not be able to convince the issuer to reopen a closed credit card, but you may be able to have the credit limit moved to another credit card with that same issuer, if you have one.
-While that won't eliminate credit score losses due to a shorter credit age, it will help you in the credit utilization area.
+You may not be able to convince the issuer to reopen a closed credit card.
+However, you may be able to have the credit limit moved to another credit card with that same issuer, which should help your credit utilization.

 You can prevent inactivity cancellations by using your credit card periodically.
 One easy way to do this is to put one or all of your recurring bills—charges you expect to pay every month—on the credit card, such as your phone or utility bills.
 Or, make a small charge on your credit card every two to three months and pay the balance in full when you receive the statement.
 That way, you keep your credit card open and active, and your balance paid off.